dcoates83/Azure-Sky-Ragdolls/pages/about.md

               <div>
                 <h4 class="color-header">High White</h4>
                 <img src="assets/dandilion.jpeg" alt="van ragdoll" class="ragdoll-img">
-                <p>All white is from white markings are from spotting factor expression.
+                <p>All white markings are from the white spotting factor expression.
 High whites, while not show standard, are very sought after by pet owners as they are very flashy and unique. </p>
                 <p> We usually have one in every litter from every liter when we cross a bicolor, with another bicolor.</p>
               </div>
               <div>